-To get away from this as a small child, I often escaped into nature – playing in the mud or running through the vineyards with my dog.
+To get away from this as a small child, I often escaped into nature – playing in the mud or running through the vineyards with my dog Asta.

 A wild and troublesome friend

 Besides nature, art has always been my ally.
 It was my way of communicating with the world.

 Secrets, a bulky suitcase, and a turning point

 Until one day I broke apart – literally.
 In 2018 I had a sepsis and ended up in a coma.
 When I awoke, I couldn’t move, talk or see properly.
 I lost my big bowel, but luckily, I still had all my limbs.
 But it was a shock – and changed my life and me dramatically.
 In the following year I learned to walk, talk, think and paint again.
-And I also learned to look inside myself to see the beauty and strength – that besides all the trauma and pain – lay hidden inside that suitcase.
+And I also learned to look inside myself to see the beauty and strength – that besides all the trauma and pain – lay hidden all these years.

 A new persepective

 I found many things – beautiful ones as well as some weird and some torn.
 My experiences taught me so much – that life is short, terrifying and wonderful.
 That we are in it together – and that we all belong.